benjaminaschultz/shakespeare/README.md

                             flag to overwrite knowledge,if training
       --feedback            flag to give feedback after sorting content --review_all          review all the new selections.
 Otherwise, you will only review the good selections

 TODO
 ======
-* Train a bunch and see if this is worth any more time
-* Make an nice installer
-* Add support for a config file for setting defaults (which journals to search, etc)
+* Add support for a config file for setting defaults (e.g., which journals for search for when using the `--all_good_sources` command